Creating a hub for CRM® within Germany.

 The Peter Möhrle Foundation contacted the University of Hamburg about their ideas of bringing our models to relevant communities within Germany.

 Since the preliminary discussions, a project was realized between the Peter Möhrle Foundation, the University of Hamburg and the Trauma Resource Institute.
-The vision is that the University of Hamburg will be the “hub” of interdisciplinary work centered around the use of CRM® within Germany and throughout Europe.
+The vision is that the University of Hamburg will be a “hub” of interdisciplinary work centered around the use of CRM® within Germany.

 The Trauma Resource Institute brought the CRM® training program to the University of Hamburg in January of 2017.
 The Peter Möhrle Foundation is providing the funds to launch the five-year project.
 The University of Hamburg will collaborate with Loma Linda University, a long time collaborator of TRI, with regard to researching the impact of the project.
 TRI will provide guidance and further consultation as it grows and expands.